Position Description: Summer AmeriCorps Member

 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
 Accommodation arrangements must be requested in advance by contacting program staff at email@example.com.

 Applications will be considered in two rounds.
-To be considered in the first round, apply by March 15, 2020.
-If open positions remain, the deadline for second round applications will be April 12, 2020.
+To be considered in the first round, apply by March 14, 2021.
+If open positions remain, the deadline for second round applications will be April 18, 2021.
+Applicants who would like to begin service in June 2021 should apply for Minimum-Time Membership.

 *Segal education awards are granted to members upon successful completion of their service term.
 An award can be used to pay higher education tuition, expenses, or qualified student loan debt.
 It may be used immediately after service or within seven years following the term.
 Members over the age of 55 can choose to gift their education award to a child or grandchild immediately or within ten years following the term.
 The education award is taxable in the year it is used.
 Over two hundred colleges and universities across the country acknowledge the value of AmeriCorps service by matching Segal education awards.
 See the full list here.